Yamlekha/XenonStackProject/README.md

    6. Contributions
       Contributions or suggestions to enhance the script's functionalities or improve documentation are welcome.
 Feel free to create pull requests or issues.

+<--PROJECT ECOMMERCE -->
+This is ecommerce website It contains simple Registration and Login page.
+To start this project-: open the file in spring suite tool and by changing the datasource information in application.properties file you can run this project on localhost.